 The honest answer to some of these questions is a qualified “Occasionally.”
-However, I don’t say that, because that is only 5% of my answer.
+However, I don’t say that because that is only 5% of my answer.
 There is so much more to what this work means to me and how it has impacted and shaped me over the years.
-Now I can honestly answer that this work has actually made me more hopeful.
-I am more appreciative of humanity in all its diversity and more realistic of what I can and cannot do.
+Now, I can honestly answer that this work has actually made me more hopeful – I am more appreciative of humanity in all its diversity and more realistic of what I can and cannot do.

 I felt a surprising sense of relief when she said that.
 Only then did I realize how guilty I was feeling for the negative thoughts and lack of energy.
 I was also getting a little worried that this job was really changing me and changing who I would be in the future.
-I wondered if I was cut out for it, or if I had what it took to do it well.
+I wondered if I was cut out for it, or if I had what it takes to do it well.

-VT is uniquely different from burnout and compassion fatigue, in that it is a layer on top of potential tiredness, desensitization, overwhelm and loss of motivation.
-Here’s the thing: we choose to pour our energy, passion and time into work that is often filled with despair, hopelessness, fear, threat, anger, disconnection and chaos.
+VT is uniquely different from burnout and compassion fatigue in that it is a layer on top of potential tiredness, desensitization, overwhelm, and loss of motivation.
+Here’s the thing: we choose to pour our energy, passion, and time into work that is often filled with despair, hopelessness, fear, threat, anger, disconnection, and chaos.

 Experiences of trauma are inherently experiences without choice.
 As we brush up against that experience and feel it in our own bones, we lose the edges of our own sense of choice, control over change, and confidence that we can make a difference.
 In order to connect in a way that can provide the catalyst for change, we have to let ourselves feel some of this.
 This affects all different parts of who we are.